ion727/n_body_simulation/README.md

 `-n` *PLANETS*              --      number of planets to be simulated (recommended <200 on lower-end systems)

+`-p` *digits* -- manually sets computational precision to *digits* digits (can lead to stuttering at high values), default is -1

+`-P` -- enables Precise Mode, considerably improving simulation accuracy at the cost of animation smoothness

 `--no_collision`    --      self-explanitory, collisions do not remove planets when True

 `--stable`          --      planets begin with perfectly circular motion when True